HCPS-OTIS/tools/templates/windows.md

 Headphone jack not working
 The headphone jack does not work.
 Known working headphones have no sound, and there are no visible signs of damage.

+Device is unfixable, needs replaced
+This device will crash randomly.
+Reseating the battery will fix the issue temporarily for about a week, but the issue will resurface.
+I have fixed this device around 10 times.
+Device needs fully replaced.
+Please escalate to exchange team.

 ## screen

 Screen not displaying